wix-incubator/DetoxInstruments/Documentation/Instrument_Events.md

 # Events Instrument

 The Events instrument lets you add lightweight instrumentation to your code for collection and visualization by Detox Instruments.
 You can specify interesting periods of time ('intervals') and single points in time ('events').
-Each event can be marked as completed or errored, or as 12 different general-purpose categories, each displayed with its own color in the timeline pane.
+Each event can be marked as completed, ending in error or cancelled.

 For more information on developer APIs, see the [Developer API Reference](DeveloperAPIReferenceIntro.md).